Real-Time Dam Levels

 Catchment & Hydrological Impact

 Fed primarily by the Leichhardt River, this reservoir plays a critical role in the Carpentaria Coast drainage division.
-Managing the flow from the Leichhardt River ensures that downstream agricultural zones receive consistent supply.
+Hydrological health in this specific drainage basin is vital for downstream ecosystems.
 The Carpentaria Coast region relies heavily on the seasonal inflows captured here.

 Agricultural & Economic Significance